And So It Goes (film)

 And So It Goes is a 2014 American comedy drama film directed by Rob Reiner and written by Mark Andrus.
+The film stars Michael Douglas, Diane Keaton and Sterling Jerins.

+Self-absorbed realtor Oren enlists the help of his neighbor Leah when he is suddenly left in charge of Sarah, the granddaughter he suddenly meets, when his estranged son Luke drops her off at his home.
+In the process, the pair is able to heal emotionally.

-The film, which stars Michael Douglas, Diane Keaton and Sterling Jerins, was released on July 25, 2014.
-It received mostly negative reviews from critics, and performed modestly at the box office.
+The film was released on July 25, 2014, received mostly negative reviews from critics, and performed modestly at the box office.
 The film was the second collaboration between Reiner and Douglas, after The American President (1995).
 This film was also Frances Sternhagen's final feature film role before her death on November 27, 2023.

 Plot

-Oren Little (Douglas), a realtor by trade, develops self-absorption, turning his back on his neighbors and shunning the notion of kindness to others.
+Oren Little, a realtor by trade, develops self-absorption, turning his back on his neighbors and shunning the notion of kindness to others.
 After his wife dies, part of his self-absorption is having no patience for children, not even his own now-adult estranged son.
-His next-door neighbor, Leah (Keaton), whose own husband has likewise died, never had any children of her own, which leads her to throw her soul and her tears into reviving a singing career that had stagnated.
+His next-door neighbor, Leah, whose own husband has likewise died, never had any children of her own, which leads her to throw her soul and her tears into reviving a singing career that had stagnated.

-One day, Oren's estranged son Luke suddenly leaves his father in charge of his own ten-year-old daughter Sarah (Sterling Jerins), a granddaughter who Oren never knew existed.
+One day, Oren's estranged son Luke suddenly leaves his father in charge of his own ten-year-old daughter Sarah, a granddaughter who Oren never knew existed.
 When Luke drops Sarah off at his home, needing his father to take care of her, neither Oren nor Leah, each of whom are lonely souls, have any reason to suspect that Sarah's involvement with their lives will enable them to heal their emotional wounds.